 Much in the same way if you go over to someone’s house they will want to treat you to all they have.
 They will typically offer you a shot of rakija, “meze” (Serbian appetizer), remote control to the television so you can watch your favorite show etc. They want you to feel at home and enjoy the time spent with them.
 Like I said before, Serbs are very practical.
 It’s an amazing experience really.

 Serbia does not have a racially charged culture in the same way that America does.
 This means their orientation about race is different.
 I was with a black friend of mine and there were some Serbs looking at us.
 My friend asked me, “Are they looking at us because we’re black?”
 My response: “We are interesting to them, it has less to do with race and more to do with curiosity”.
 I feel like as Americans we have to re-frame and re-train our brains to accept that many parts of the world, like Serbia, don’t have the same outlook on race as we do.

 In Serbia they don’t have a history of enslaving black people.
 They don’t have a history of color-coded bathrooms and segregated schools based on the color of people’s skin.
 In short, they aren’t like us…and while I love America, this aspect of Serbia is beautifully freeing.
 Being a black person in Serbia for me was great.

 Interracial dating is also accepted and it goes both ways.
 This means whether you are a black man or woman you will be viewed as attractive and desirable to Serbs because they will be intrigued by your difference not put off by it.
-There are traditionalist everywhere, those who believe races shouldn’t mix, but this isn’t the dominating belief system at all in Serbia.
-In many ways they are more advanced in this regard than Americans.
+There are traditionalists everywhere, those who believe races shouldn’t mix, but this isn’t the dominating belief system at all in Serbia.
+In many ways, they are more advanced in this regard than Americans.